About the course

 Our aim is to produce better doctors - emotionally and cognitively intelligent, culturally aware and philosophically enquiring.

-In addition to two core units specifically focusing on medical humanities, you will study a general unit in each of the three disciplines.
+In addition to two core units specifically focusing on medical humanities, you will study a general unit in both English and Philosophy.
 This gives you ample opportunity to learn from and with fellow students in the Faculty of Arts.

 For your dissertation you will be required to explore a particular aspect of the medical humanities theme and demonstrate advanced research and writing skills.